mfacecchia/attendance-tracker/README.md

 <h2 id = "hashing-methods">Hashing methods</h2>
 <p>All user-related sensitive data such as passwords are securely hashed and stored in the database using <a href = "https://en.wikipedia.org/wiki/Argon2">Argon2id algorithm</a>.
 To manage and verify such data, <a href = "https://argon2-cffi.readthedocs.io/en/stable/">Argon2-cffi</a> Python module is being used, in particular the `PasswordHasher` class and its relative methods <a href = "https://argon2-cffi.readthedocs.io/en/stable/api.html#argon2.PasswordHasher.verify">verify</a> for login and reset password verification functionalities and <a href = "https://argon2-cffi.readthedocs.io/en/stable/api.html#argon2.PasswordHasher.hash">hash</a> for user creation and reset password functionalities.
 Non-matching passwords after the <a href = "https://argon2-cffi.readthedocs.io/en/stable/api.html#argon2.PasswordHasher.verify">verify</a> function is called are managed with Argon2 module built-in <a href = "https://argon2-cffi.readthedocs.io/en/stable/api.html#argon2.exceptions.VerifyMismatchError">VerifyMismatchError exception</a>.</p>
+<p>Instead, the <a href = "#update-password">password reset route</a> uses an authenticity request method that requires the GET parameters `mail` and `uid` to be hashed with base64 algorithm in order to lower the possibility for an attacker to guess a user email and user ID combination and so reset his password.</p>

 <h2 id = "functions">Functions</h2>
 <h3>connectToDB()</h3>